rtsjs/rts/README.md

 1. Open 2nd terminal and launch the app in the browser `npm start`

-1. Alternatively to previous step, run node ./src/server/app.js to try ExpressJS hosting
+1. Alternatively to previous step, run node ./src/server/app.js to try Express hosting

 ## Test
 ## Updates